 Make sure to always monitor the temperature inside the cooking chamber and that of the food you are cooking.

-How to Make the Most out of Your Offset Smoker
+How to Make the Most out of Your Offset Grill

-Here are tips on how to make the most of your offset smoker.
+Here are tips on how to make the most of your offset grill.

 - Make sure to season your offset smoker before initial use.
 Seasoning entails actually running your smoke for the first time.
 It is therefore also an opportunity to get the feel of the smoker.